MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-extensions.md

 az extension update --name <extension-name>
 ```

-If an extension name cannot be resolved by the CLI for whatever reason, reinstall the extension to update it.
-There is also the possibility that the extension was moved out of preview and became a built-in command for the CLI.
-You should always update the CLI before updating extensions, although there is not a guarantee extensions will continue to work with later CLI versions.
+If an extension name cannot be resolved by the CLI for whatever reason, reinstall the extension to
+update it.
+There is also the possibility that the extension was moved out of preview and became a
+built-in command for the CLI.
+In that case, update the CLI and uninstall the extension.

 ## Uninstalling extensions